Cocky medical students play Russian Roulette with death to peek into the afterlife. But where do these ‘flatliners’ really end up?

 In some versions of the modern Hippocratic Oath, doctors promise not to play God – yet this is exactly what Nelson has in mind.
 He assumes control over life and death, not because of medical necessity, but because he can.

-Incidentally, when David (Kevin Bacon) bends the rules – and loses his place on the course – he’s trying to save a patient’s life.
+When colleague David (Kevin Bacon) bends the rules – and loses his place on the course as a result – he’s trying to save a patient’s life.
 Similarly, we see Rachel (Julia Roberts), Hurley (William Baldwin) and Steckle (Oliver Platt) training or working as doctors.

 In contrast, Nelson is less established as a caring figure – which ties in with his ‘scientist’ persona and loose regard for medical ethics.